 Another great muscle-relaxing magnesium source?
 Nuts!
-Cashews and peanuts are good, but almonds are great.
-That's because almonds (which just so happen to be one of these 16 Must-Have Staples for a Flat-Belly Kitchen) are also high in calcium.
+Cashews and peanuts are good, but almonds are deemed one of the best foods that help you sleep.
+That's because almonds (one of our must-have staples for a flat-belly kitchen) are also high in calcium.
 This tag team works together to calm the body and relax muscles.
 Calcium plays its role by helping the brain convert the amino acid tryptophan into sleep-inducing melatonin.
 This also explains why dairy products which contain both tryptophan and calcium, are one of the top sleep-inducing foods.

-Don't count sheep, eat lamb!
-(Or better yet, a bit of turkey.)
+Don't count sheep, eat turkey!
 Tryptophan, an amino acid found in most meats, has demonstrated powerful sleep-inducing effects.
 A recent study among insomniacs found that just 1/4 gram—about what you'll find in a skinless chicken drumstick or three ounces of lean turkey meat—was enough to significantly increase hours of deep sleep.
 And that can translate into an easy slim-down.
 Pair your source of tryptophan with a carbohydrate-rich food like brown rice (also high in sleep-supporting magnesium and vitamins B3 and B6) to enhance the eye-shutting effects.

 For a tryptophan triple treat, combine low-fat Greek yogurt, honey, and some banana.
 Yogurt and bananas both contain tryptophan, and the carbs from the banana will help the tryptophan-rich foods get absorbed by the brain.
 Need something a bit more filling?
 Mix in some raw oats (they'll soften in the yogurt), which are a prime source of tryptophan.

 Another relaxing tea is lemon balm.
-A European study found that lemon balm serves as a natural sedative, and researchers reported that they observed reduced levels of sleep disorders among subjects using lemon balm versus those who were given a placebo.
-Make the most of the benefits from tea with The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 10 pounds in one week!
+The tangy tea serves as a natural sedative, and researchers reported that they observed reduced levels of sleep disorders among subjects using lemon balm versus those who were given a placebo.

 Valerian is a herb that's long been valued as a mild sedative, and now research is showing what tea enthusiasts have known for centuries.
-In a study of women, researchers gave half the test subjects a valerian extract and half a placebo.
+In a study of women in the journal Menopause, researchers gave half the test subjects a valerian extract and half a placebo.
 Thirty percent of those who received valerian reported an improvement in the quality of their sleep, versus just 4 percent of the control group.
 While researchers have yet to identify the exact active ingredient, they suspect that receptors in the brain may be stimulated to hit "sleep mode" when coming in contact with valerian.

 Legend has it that when workers were gathering hops for the master brewer's latest beer, they kept falling asleep on the job!
 People began to realize there was a sedative property to the hops, and they started using them in teas to aid with sleeplessness.
 Now, researchers found its pharmacological activity is due primarily to the bitter resins in its leaves.
 Acting in a similar way to melatonin, hops increase the activity of the neurotransmitter GABA, which helps combat anxiety.
 While hops have been used for centuries to aid with sleep, studies have only been able to prove its effectiveness when combined with valerian.